ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 * Tool Updater support
 * Step sequencing via computer keyboard
 * Histogram for note property manipulations
+* Basic MIDI Input support for playing (no recording yet)
 * And more...

 ## Important